abhi-nav-25/visitor-pass-management-system/README.md

 #### Local Network Deployment

-* LAN Access Supported
-* Multiple Devices Supported on Same Network
+* Accessible from multiple devices on the same network when internet connectivity is available.

 ---

 ## 📸 Screenshots